nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/BitcasaRESTUtility.rst

    :param session: The current session object.
    :param params: The uri value.
    :param date: The date and time.
-   :throws UnsupportedEncodingException: If encoding not supported
+   :throws UnsupportedEncodingException: If encoding not supported.
-   :throws InvalidKeyException: If the key provided is invalid
+   :throws InvalidKeyException: If the key provided is invalid.
-   :throws NoSuchAlgorithmException: If the algorithm does not exist
+   :throws NoSuchAlgorithmException: If the algorithm does not exist.
    :return: String of the authorization value

 generateParamsString
 ^^^^^^^^^^^^^^^^^^^^

-.. java:method:: public String generateParamsString(Map<String, String> params)
+.. java:method:: public String generateParamsString(Map<String, ?> params)
    :outertype: BitcasaRESTUtility

    Generate parameter string from a map, encoding need to be done before calling generateParamsString.